deawx/hoverSlide/README.md

 and can also work in sync with topside navbar (check it out on the JSFanatik website!).

 #Implement Dependencies
-Download the plugin from either NPM, Yarn, or GitHub.
+Download the plugin from GitHub.
+Add the following file link before your closing body tag:

 <img src="https://github.com/jsfanatik/hoverSlideJS/blob/master/plugin-img/hoverslide-cdn.PNG" />